 Abstract

 With the evolving nature of climate change and the consequential plant growth issues around the world it is becoming increasingly important to be able to create the next generation of plants that will be able to withstand the changing environment.
-At UIUC researchers are experimenting with genetic modifications on plants and tracking their growth to measure the effectiveness of these modifications on the plant’s ability to survive in drier and hotter climates.
+At UIUC researchers are involved in an interdisciplinary project experimenting with genetic modifications on plants and tracking their growth to measure the effectiveness of these modifications on the plant’s ability to survive in drier and hotter climates[?].
 Metrics that communicate the quality of growth can be gathered from a leaf’s phenotype data, including its area.
-This project aims to allow researchers to track plant growth by retrieving leaf area solely via the acquisition and processing of bird’s eye view stereo images.
-The project aims to discover the most effective method of accomplishing this and at providing accurate results via the use of stereo images.
+This project aims to allow researchers to track plant growth by retrieving leaf area solely via the acquisition and processing of bird’s-eye view stereo images.

 Completion of the research project and application to practical software involved two broad fields of work.
 The first was training a machine learning model to be able identify individual leaves; accomplished using the open source Matterport implementation of Mask R-CNN.
 And the second was the ability to compute the width of the leaf after identification; using the stereo images and a leaf mask to acquire a point cloud of the segment, the width is measured by computing the Euclidian distance of the points on the widest part of the leaf.